Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 The plugin will take you through you some basic steps to set up the necessary pages, store location, shipping, tax, and payment options.

-The products menu is for creating new product and managing the existing products, tags, categories, etc.
+The WooCommerce products menu is for creating new products and managing the existing products, tags, categories, etc.

 When adding a new product, the entry point also offers the necessary options like the title, description, category, tag, image, gallery, price, inventory, shipping, and any custom product attribute.

-Winner: Shopify - Although both platforms are very easy to use, the hosted service has the edge over WordPress in getting started since there is practically zero installation effort required, so we'll declare it the winner of this category.
+Winner: Shopify - Although both platforms are very easy to use, the Shopify hosted service has the edge over WooCommerce in getting started since there is practically zero installation effort required, so we'll declare it the winner of this category.

-2. Design Options - what themes and design options are available?
+2. Design Options - what themes and designs are available?

-Read on to know which design options these two ecommerce platforms offer.
+Read on to know which design options these two eCommerce platforms offer and the advantages of choosing WooCommerce over Shopify and vice-versa.

 Both platforms offer readymade themes to help you get started as quickly as possible.
-Various themes are available at its dedicated theme store.
-There are both paid and free themes, and most themes have several variations.
+Various themes are available at Shopify's dedicated theme store.
+There are both paid and free themes, and most themes have several variations so that they adapt well to different niches.

 You can browse the available themes based on your business type or preferred style.
-The themes are highly optimized to work perfectly on mobile devices.
+The themes are highly optimized and fully responsive, so they work well on mobile devices, tablets, and other screen size variations.

 There's also a full section of themes dedicated to Shopify on ThemeForest.